White skin spots are not usually a reason for concern and do not cause major symptoms.

 - dermabrasion, which physically removes the outer layers of skin

-- topical steroid creams, such as hydrocortisone
+- topical steroid creams, such as hydrocortisone, available to purchase online.

 - topical retinoid creams, such as retinol and tretinoin